AthbiHC/mobasher/README.md

 ## Current Status

-🔄 **In Development** - Currently implementing core system architecture 📋 **Next Milestone** - MVP with single-channel Arabic audio processing
+🔄 **In Development** - DB integration with Alembic migrations and SQLAlchemy models 📋 **Next Milestone** - Persist segment metadata and ASR ingestion

 See [TODO.md](docs/TODO.md) for detailed current priorities.